 Here is an example:

-• Credibility: Many people check reviews before making a purchase, they also assess your brand.
+- Credibility: Many people check reviews before making a purchase, they also assess your brand.
+These are the scenarios where working with a branding and digital marketing agency pays off.
 You need to showcase credibility through recommendations from colleagues, publications, licenses, and skills.

 Offer Value